-Beginning in fiscal year 2022, the College implemented GASB 87 guidelines relating to how lease agreements are reported and in fiscal year 2023 the College implemented GASB 96 guidelines relating to how subscription-based IT agreements (SBITA) are reported.
-The College's long-term lease liability for fiscal year 2023 was \$129,000.00 and long-term SBITA liability was negligible.
+In fiscal year 2022, the College implemented GASB 87 for lease agreement reporting.
+In fiscal year 2023 the College implemented GASB 96 for subscription-based IT agreements (SBITA) reporting.
+The College leases the Arab Center and the Albertville Aviation Center for classes, the long-term lease liability for fiscal year 2024 was \$148,000.00.
+The long-term SBITA liability for fiscal year 2024 was minor and only \$65,000.